 The Group monitors its progress by continuously measuring and reporting its GHG emissions across its business operations on a regular basis.
-The GHG emissions data are collected and calculated based on the methodologies of the GHG Protocol, ISO 14064:2018, and The Thailand Greenhouse Gas Management Organization (TGO): The National Guideline Carbon Footprint for Organization (CFO).
-The Group also conducts third-party verification of the GHG emissions data by external party (e.g., Management System Certification Institute: MASCI) on an annual basis.
-Compared to 2020, the Group has reduced its GHG emissions (Scope 1 and Scope 2) by 32.9% in 2023 from its initiatives on improving efficiency in its logistics system, improvements in heat transfer for production activities, and reducing heat loss in its product storage tank through better insulation.
+The GHG emissions data are collected and calculated based on the methodologies of the GHG Protocol, ISO 14064-1:2018, and The Thailand Greenhouse Gas Management Organization (TGO).

+The Group also conducts third-party verification of the GHG emissions data by an external party (e.g., Management System Certification Institute: MASCI) on an annual basis.
+Compared to 2020 base year,